yilin-zhang/CRS/readme.md

 **For now the trained RNN model files are not properly named, so the program won't work unless you change the value of `RNN_MODEL_PATH` in `configs.py` to the RNN model you are going to use.**

 ## Running
 Run `main.py`, which is the entrance to the whole program.
+The system is using 5 as step size for chord recommendation.
+Onset detection is disabled by default.

 ## Testing and Evaluation
 ### Chord Detection